digital-asset/cn-quickstart/sdk/docs/sharable/sdk/quickstart/operate/explore-the-demo.rst

 You’ve completed a business operation in the CN App Quickstart and have been introduced to the basics of the Canton Console and Daml Shell.

-Learn more about Daml Shell and the project structure in the Project Structure guide.
+Learn more about Daml Shell and the project structure in the :ref:`Project Structure guide<project-structure-overview>`.